Happy (2006 film): Plot

 Madhu scores lowest marks in a subject and gets negative feedback from her professor.
 To focus on her studies, Madhu scorns Bunny and wants him to be out of the house.
 Madhu focuses on her studies and achieves her MBBS degree with honors.
 On the day of her graduation, Madhu admits to her friend that she is indeed in love with Bunny, where her friend reveals about Bunny performing dangerous stunts for her college fees.
 Madhu's friend reveals that Bunny had told her not to reveal this to Madhu and had told her that he is going back to his home in Vishakhapatnam.
 With regret, Madhu tries to reconcile with Bunny and goes to meet him at the railway station.

 On the way there, Madhu gets arrested under prostitution charges by Surya's nemesis ACP Ratnam as she unknowingly gave a lift to a sex worker.
 Surya storms into the police station and slaps Ratnam for arresting Madhu, but Surya also gets arrested.
 Madhu manages to contact Bunny with a cell phone provided by one of the inmates, where Bunny arrives to the station.
 Bunny also had an incident with Ratnam as he once berated him in public for smoking in a gas station.
 Bunny becomes enraged and has a long and bloody fight with Ratnam and the police until Aravind intervenes and stops the fight.
 Aravind asks Bunny and Madhu to leave and tells that he will take care of everything.
 Bunny and Madhu finally reunite with each other.

-Production

-The film is partly adapted from the 2004 Tamil film Azhagiya Theeye with Radha Mohan providing the story while Karunakaran wrote the screenplay with Kona Venkat penning the dialogues.

 Music

+The music was composed by Yuvan Shankar Raja.
 Songs released on 30 December 2005, was a major highlight and main strength of the film.
 It features six tracks with 'Sirivennela' Seetharama Sastry, Chandrabose, Kulasekhar, Viswa, Pothula Ravi Kiran, Ananta Sriram having each penned lyrics for one song.
-Music composer Yuvan Shankar Raja received critical acclaim for the music of Happy.